-The board of trustees has identified the following local hazards that exists within the boundaries of its school district: Fire, Earthquake, Avalanche, High Winds, Tornadoes, Intruders, Firearms, Flooding, etc.-
+The board of trustees has identified the following local hazards that exists within the boundaries of its school district: [Fire, Earthquake, Avalanche, High Winds, Tornadoes, Intruders, Firearms, etc.] choose applicable hazards

-The Superintendent or -building principal shall design and incorporate drills in its school safety or emergency operations plan to address the above stated hazards.
+The Superintendent OR building principal (choose one) shall design and incorporate drills in its school safety or emergency operations plan to address the above stated hazards.
 The trustees will certify to the office of public instruction that a school safety or emergency operations plan has been adopted.
 This plan and procedures will be discussed and distributed to each teacher at the beginning of each school year.
 There will be at least eight (8) disaster drills a year in a school.
 All teachers will discuss safety drill procedures with their class at the beginning of each year and will have them posted in a place next to the exit door.
 The drills must be held at different hours of the day or evening to avoid distinction between drills and actual disasters.
 A record will be kept of all fire drills.